 Currency Exchange Spread and Risk

-Since the robo advisors will see you heavily invested in US-based ETFs, your money will be subject to USD conversions at spot rates, as well as incurring currency conversion fees charged by brokers.
+Typically, in Singapore right now, robo advisors tend to be heavily invested in US-based ETFs.
+This means your money will be subject to USD conversions at spot rates, as well as incurring currency conversion fees charged by brokers.

 It might be ironic to say that the fees are a reason not to use robo advisors, since they are one of the draws.
-As mentioned earlier, robo advisor fees are recurring costs, which are on top of management fees that ETFs charge.
+However, as mentioned earlier, robo advisor fees are recurring costs, which are on top of management fees that ETFs charge.

 If you like the benefits of what ETFs offer and are willing to put in some time and effort to do-in-yourself, then you would be able to save quite abit, especially over the longer-term.
 So you need to evaluate if you really need a “purely passive” option that robo advisors provide, or can spare some time to periodically review and manage your portfolio.